101 things to do in Los Angeles

 Head to the Santa Monica Senior Center (of all places), trade your photo ID for a key, then ascend a narrow staircase leading to a tiny room containing a camera obscura apparatus that’s more than 100 years old.
 Passersby outside are reflected in miniature on a large white disk, which you can steer for different views.
 Sneak a kiss in the dark as tiny strangers stroll across the disk, oblivious to your PDA.

 Find your inner Katniss with beginning archery classes on Saturday mornings—first-come, first-serve—at the Pasadena Roving Archers Range at the Lower Arroyo Seco Park.
 If it’s your first time, show up no later than 7:15am to get fitted with equipment—returning archers can sleep in and show up at 9:45am.
 Your first lesson is free, and a small donation is suggested for each one thereafter.
+You'll find similar promos in Westwood and the Valley, as well.

 Check out Echo Park beer and wine bar El Prado’s Record Club, hosted by Origami Vinyl, the record shop across the street.
 Every Tuesday, bring a record to play for your fellow barflies, and get a free drink in return.
 (Sign-ups are a week in advance, which means you’ll have to spend two Tuesdays in a row listening to great B-sides and drinking delicious beer.
 Tough life.)